ProcessMaker/processmaker/README.md

 ### **Configure Prometheus With Your Application**

-Add the `/metrics` endpoint from your Laravel application to the `metrics/prometheus.yml` file, make the following change:
+Add the `/metrics` endpoint from your ProcessMaker application to the `metrics/prometheus.yml` file, make the following change:

 ```yaml
 scrape_configs: